strapi/documentation/user-docs/latest/content-manager/configuring-view-of-content-type.md

-# Configuring the view of a content type
+# Configuring the views of a content type

 Depending on their type, content types can be divided into 2 interfaces: the list view and the edit view.
 Both interfaces can be configured.